D18130495/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+- Wellcome to YushunVisual!
+In this assignment You will experience four different visual effects.
+There is a controller can help you easily to swith between each visuals.
 # Instructions

 # How it works